Ekstein: Former Kaizer Chiefs midfielder joins Azerbaijan club Sabail FC | Goal.com

 The 29-year-old player has been a free agent since he parted ways with Sabail's Azerbaijan Premier League rivals, Sabah FC last month.

-Ekstein has team up with Ghanaian football legend Michael Essien at Sabail.
+Ekstein has now team up with Ghanaian legend Michael Essien at Sabail.

 "Henrik Ekstein - welcome to Sabail.
 Welcome Pule Ekstein," a club statement read.